ShylaEarl/jquery-server-side-calculator-Ukkonen/INSTRUCTIONS.md

 X Build out the server-side logic to compute the numbers as appropriate X to handle Addition, Subtraction, Multiplication, and Division.
-  Once the calculation is complete, send back the OK. (calculationHistory.total)
+  X Once the calculation is complete, send back the OK.

-***** You should do a GET request after the POST to get the actual calculation. ****
+X You should do a GET request after the POST to get the actual calculation.

 ### History

-Keep a historical record of all math operations and solutions on the server.
-Display a list of all previous calculations on the page when it loads using a GET request.
-Update the list when a new calculation is made.
+X Keep a historical record of all math operations and solutions on the server.
+X Display a list of previous calculations on DOM when it loads using a GET request.
+X Update the list when a new calculation is made.

 > NOTE: History should exist even after refreshing the page.
 It's expected that the history will go away after restarting the server.
 We'll talk about long term data storage next week.